krishorkumarm/master/README.md

 My name is Krishor
 I live in Coimbatore
-I was born in Chennai
+I was born in Tirunelveli